 KICs’ higher education partners focus on developing innovative curricula that provide students, entrepreneurs and business innovators with the knowledge and skills necessary for a knowledge and entrepreneurial society.
 These innovative programmes are based on partnerships between different universities, companies and research centres that collaborate closely and offer double degrees, international and cross-sectorial mobility experiences, as well as applied innovation and entrepreneurship education.

-In the context of a proposed total budget of EUR 3.18 billion for the EIT from 2014 to 2020, more funding will be available for EIT education activities.
-Therefore the EIT, through its KICs, is expected to train 10000 Master’s students and 10000 PhD candidates in new curricula combining excellent scientific and technical content with a strong entrepreneurship component during this period.
+In the context of a proposed total budget of almost EUR 2.4 billion for the EIT from 2014 to 2020, more funding will be available for EIT education activities.
+Therefore the EIT, through its KICs, is expected to train 10 000 Master’s students and 10 000 PhD candidates in new curricula combining excellent scientific and technical content with a strong entrepreneurship component during this period.

 Education for Creativity, Innovation, and Entrepreneurship